youyifong/tsp/README.md

 Output

-- cellpose_counts_timestr.txt: number of predicted masks for each image
+- cellpose_counts_xxx.txt: number of predicted masks for each image. xxx refers to a date string

 - _masks.csv: a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask

+- _masks.png: a grayscale image with mask indices

-- _masks.png: a grayscale image with masks outlines.
+- _masks_outline.png: a grayscale image with masks outlines.
 If --saveimgwithmasks is present, the original image is saved with the masks in an RGB image

-- _masks_id.png: a grayscale image with mask indices

 - _masks_fill.png (with --s): a grayscale file containing the solid fill of the predicted cell masks